twelve17/openalpr-ios/README.md

   - [osx-plist](https://github.com/kballard/osx-plist) Ruby gem
 - Xcode and command line tools.
 Tested with Xcode 7.1.
 - curl (seems to be installed by default on OS X)
+- git

+As of this writing, the latest openalpr commit on the master branch was `eecd41e097534f84e2669da24d4aed4bf75a1132`

 ## Installation